a-subhani/CodeLab-II-Python-2023/Chapter 2 -Grpahical User Interface/README.md

 &nbsp;

 ### Exercise 1 b: Square Grid ☑️
-- With	the	pack	layout	manager, Create the following labels inside the frames -- A and B inside the left frame
---  C and D inside the right frame
+- With	the	pack	layout	manager, Create the following labels inside the frames.
+A and B inside the left frame.
+C and D inside the right frame
 - Using Pack() align  A and C at the top and B and D at the bottom of the frames that contain them
 - Support	resizing.
 Use	the	‘expand’ and	‘fill’ attributes	of	the	pack	method	to	make	the	labels	grow	and	expand	into	the	available	space.
 - Assign border value as 5 to the frames